Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/configure-groups-and-users-for-a-political-campaign-dev-test-environment.md

 En primer lugar, cree un conjunto de grupos para una campaña política típica en Azure Portal.

-1. En una pestaña independiente en el explorador, vaya a Azure Portal en [https://portal.azure.com](https://portal.azure.com).
-Si es necesario, inicie sesión con las credenciales de la cuenta de administrador global de la suscripción de evaluación de Office 365 E5.
+1. On a separate tab in your browser, go to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
+If needed, sign in with the credentials of the global administrator account for your Office 365 E5 trial subscription.

 2. En Azure Portal, haga clic en **Azure Active Directory > Usuarios y grupos > Todos los grupos**.